 -

-To make the batter, using a flour sifter, sift all-purpose flour with a pinch of salt into a large mixing bowl.
-Make a well in the middle, add eggs and mix with a hand whisk.
+To make a crepe batter, use a flour sifter and sift all-purpose flour with a pinch of salt into a large mixing bowl.
+Make a well in the middle, add eggs, and mix with a hand whisk.

 -